kptdev/kpt/site/content/en/guides/producer/functions/starlark/_index.md

   value: "hello world"
 ```

-Example Starlark function to add an annotation:
+Example Starlark function to which will add an annotation to each resource scoped to `example.yaml`
+(those under the directory containing `example.yaml`):

 ```python
 # c.star